-When a student is habitually absent truant, the local school clerical and/or administrative staff may:
+When a student is truant, the local school clerical and/or administrative staff may:

-- Notify the parent/guardian by telephone or in writing of unexcused absence(s). - Send a letter to the parent/guardian stating that the student is truant after the third unexcused absence. - Hold a conference with the parent/guardian after the sixth unexcused absence. - Notify the Pupil Personnel Department electronically via the JCPS Student Attendance Reporting System (SARS) after the sixth unexcused absence and record any interventions conducted at the local school. - Refer the student to the FRYSC coordinators, school nurses, MHPs or additional collaborating agencies, who will work with the student and his or her family in support of regular attendance.
+- Notify the parent/guardian by telephone or in writing of unexcused absence(s). - Send a letter to the parent/guardian stating that the student is truant after the third unexcused absence. - Hold a conference with the parent/guardian after the sixth unexcused absence. - Notify the Pupil Personnel Department electronically viathe JCPS Student Attendance Reporting System (SARS)after the sixth unexcused absence and record any interventions conducted at the local school. - Refer the student to the FRYSC coordinators, school nurses, MHPs or additional collaborating agencies, whowill work with the student and their family in support of regular attendance.